Table of Contents

 - Bullying and psychological harassment

 The struggles of mental illness aren’t exclusive to the suffering individual.
 It’s shared by everyone in the workplace.
-Educate leaders and managers to be aware of the inner conflict so many people feel on the job (possibly even themselves).
+Educate leaders and managers to be aware of the inner conflict so many people feel on the job (and which they may even feel themselves).
 Spread a message of non-judgmental tolerance and empathy across the organization.
 Include mental health in all its different forms in your diversity strategy.

 Sometimes the worst place you can be at is in your own head.
 Stop thinking and start acting.